rynokins/acf-json-tree-view/README.md

 Customize via settings, either search for `acfJsonTreeView` or use the ⚙️ gear button in the tree view's title bar.

 ### Icon Rules
-Customize how Field Groups are categorized and displayed using icon rules:
+Customize how Field Groups are categorized and displayed using icon rules. **Autocomplete is enabled for icons and colors with 300+ VS Code icons and 80+ theme colors available.**

+For a visual reference of available icons, see the [VS Code Icon Reference](https://code.visualstudio.com/api/references/icons-in-labels#icon-listing).

 ```json
 "acfJsonTreeView.iconRules": [